ocjanssen/n8n-nodes-prospectpro/instructions.md

 ./run.sh
 ```

 That's it!
-Open http://localhost:5678 to use your Bedrijfsdata node.
+Open http://localhost:5679 to use your ProspectPro node.

 ## Making changes:
 ```bash